 Aclasta Osteoporosis information.
-Aclasta is the name of an Osteoporosis drug sold in Europe and Australia.
-In the United States this drug is distributed under a different name, Reclast.
+Aclasta is an Osteoporosis drug distributed in Europe and in Australia.
+In the United States, Acalsta is distributed under a different name, Reclast.
 This is the exact same drug as Aclasta.
 It just has a different name.

-Osteoporosis treatment with Aclasta (Reclast) appeals to those who like not having to remember daily or weekly pills.
+Osteoporosis treatment with Aclasta (Reclast) appeals to those of use who prefer not to be taking daily or weekly pills.
 There is nothing to remember with this drug!
-Most doctors' office staff are more than willing to keep track and give you a call when it is time for you to come in for your annual infusion
+(And most doctors' office staff are willing to keep track of your treatment date and they will call you when it is time for you to make an appointment and come in for your annual infusion.

-Please Note: At the time it was claimed that this treatment is the only treatment that was shown to reduce fractures at ALL the key sites where Osteoporosic fractures usually occur: hips, spine, wrists, arms, legs and ribs.
-This was important.
-Aclasta actually appeared to be effective in reducing fractures, the real reason why anyone would undergo treatment for Osteoporosis.
+Back when Aclasta was approved, it was the only treatment that was shown to reduce fractures at ALL the key sites where Osteoporosis fractures usually occur: hips, spine, wrists, arms, legs and ribs.

 The reduction in spinal fractures for the three years of the study was as follows: 60% reduction in year one; 71% in year two and 70% in year three.
-Those are significant numbers! - especially when we consider that bone loss in the spine usually lead to kyphosis (or dowagers hump) - a difficult and unsightly condition.
+Those are significant numbers! -- especially when we consider that bone loss in the spine usually leads to kyphosis (or dowagers hump) - an unsightly and often debilitating condition.

-Novartis also states in its Aclasta Osteoporosis information that the medication: "is indicated for treatment of osteoporosis in postmenopausal women.
-In patients with a recent low-trauma hip fracture".. the drug.. "reduces the incidence of new clinical fractures".
+Also, in the same Aclasta Osteoporosis information, Novartis says that Aclasta "is indicated for treatment of osteoporosis in postmenopausal women.
+In patients with a recent low-trauma hip fracture".. and that this drug.. "reduces the incidence of new clinical fractures".

+Other advantages of Aclasta.
 Many in the health care community believe that once a year infusions are the helpful for patients because they offer a remedy for the inconvenience of daily, weekly or monthly Osteoporosis medications.
 Also annual infusions eliminate one of the main problems of daily or monthly medications - that many people just stop taking their prescribed medication!
 (The failure to take medication is called 'non-compliance' by the medical community and it has been shown that Osteoporosis medication non-compliance with daily or weekly pills is high.
 Aclasta reduces the non-compliance rate.)

-Aclasta Osteoporosis information: side effects Since this drug is sold under various names in different countries, the same side effects apply to its other form: Reclast.
-(In fact, if you live in the United States, the Novartis site will direct you to a page about Reclast.)
+Aclasta Osteoporosis information: Side Effects.
+Note: Since this drug is sold under various names in different countries, these same side effects apply to its other forms such as, Reclast.
+(In fact, if you live in the United States, the Novartis site will direct you to a page about Reclast, not Aclasta)

-Since this is a bisphosphonate drug Novartis is careful to mention in their Aclasta Osteoporosis information the possibility of developing Osetonecrosis .
+Since this is a bisphosphonate drug Novartis is careful to mention in their Aclasta Osteoporosis information that is a possibility of developing Osetonecrosis .
 The company also states in its Aclasta information that:

 "Disturbances of mineral metabolism must be treated before starting therapy.
 Patients must be adequately supplemented with calcium and vitamin D. A single dose of Aclasta should not exceed 5 mg and infusion time should be no less than 15 minutes."

-If you want to read about other potential side effects AND a list of medical conditions that would preclude you from using this drug go to: Aclasta Information: Reclast side effects
+If you want to read about other potential side effects as well as a list of medical conditions that would preclude you from using this drug go to: Aclasta Information: Reclast side effects

-If you want more information about this medication and/or if you want to print out material to take with your to your visit with your health care provider, click on: Aclasta, Reclast Research Studies
+There is even more Aclasta Osteoporosis information, including some you can print out to take with your to your visit with your health care provider, at: Aclasta, Reclast Research Studies

-End of Acalsta Osteoporosis information....but if you would like to read comments from those who have used this drug (or if you want to leave a comment on this Aclasta Osteoporosis information page) please scroll down to the very end of this page.
+If you have used this drug and want to leave a comment about your experience on this Aclasta Osteoporosis information page, please scroll down and use the form provided.
+Thanks.

 If you are interested in learning about the natural treatments for building stronger bones, go to Natural Osteopenia, Osteoporosis Treatments

-I do offer a FREE monthly newsletter with updates about Osteopenia and Osteoporosis treatments as well as encouragement to women and men with these conditiosn.
+We have a FREE monthly newsletter with updates about Osteopenia and Osteoporosis treatments as well as encouragement to women and men with these conditions.
 Click to subscribe to the Osteopenia3 updates newsletter

 Go to: HOME